 The IUD (intrauterine device) is small, flexible, and T-shaped.
-It is placed in the uterus by a trained healthcare provider.
+A trained healthcare provider places it in the uterus.
 The IUD is one of the most effective birth control methods.
-It is reversible, which means it can be removed at any time by a trained healthcare provider.
+It is also reversible.
+This means it can be removed at any time by a trained healthcare provider.
 New IUDs are safe and do not have the risks of older types of IUDs.

 Talk to your healthcare provider about the effectiveness of this birth control method.